sql-machine-learning/elasticdl/docs/designs/custom_allreduce_training_loop_support.md

 and a dataset function in ElasticDL.
 ElasticDL provides the training loop with those definitions.
 ElasticDL only supports Keras API to define the forward computation.
 This is not very flexible for users to define some complex models in CV or NLP.
-Also, users may wan to customize the training loop to control the model iteration.
+Also, users may want to customize the training loop to control the model iteration.
 For example, given a pre-trained network, users might only want to optimize a new set of output weights.